Controlling Feral Hogs in Arkansas

 - Feral hogs must be killed immediately upon capture.

-- It is illegal to release hogs into the wild or transport them other than to a terminal facility approved by the Arkansas Livestock and Poultry Commission.
+- It is illegal to possess, sell, transport, or release hogs into the wild other than to a terminal facility approved by the Arkansas Livestock and Poultry Commission.

 For information about legal aspects of hunting and trapping feral hogs, contact the Arkansas Game and Fish Commission or USDA Wildlife Services at 870-673-1121, or read the fact sheet Laws and Regulations Governing Feral Hogs in Arkansas.

-For rules about transporting hogs, contact the Arkansas Livestock and Poultry Commission.
+For rules about transporting hogs and terminal facilities, contact the Arkansas Livestock and Poultry Commission.